Generic Name: tenofovir alafenamide fumarate + emtricitabine

-Descovy is not yet approved for use as pre-exposure prophylaxis (PrEP) to reduce the risk of acquiring HIV through sex, with the exception of receptive vaginal sex.
-A Phase III study of men and transgender women showed that it works as well as for HIV prevention as Truvada (tenofovir disoproxil fumarate + emtricitabine) for HIV prevention.
+In October 2019, Descovy was also approved for use as pre-exposure prophylaxis (PrEP) to reduce the risk of acquiring HIV through sex, with the exception of receptive vaginal sex.
+A Phase III study of men and transgender women showed that it works as well as Truvada (tenofovir disoproxil fumarate + emtricitabine) for HIV prevention.
 There has not been a trial of Descovy PrEP in cisgender (non-trans) women.

 Adult Dose: One tablet once a day.
 Each tablet contains 200mg emtricitabine + 25mg tenofovir alafenamide fumarate (TAF).